 This dog (video below) is in the early stages of heat stress on an 86°F day in a car parked in a covered parking garage.
 The windows were cracked.
 Note the non-stop panting.
-We have no idea just how hot it was in that car, or what the dog's internal temperature was at that point, however, it's clear that the dog was too hot and well on his way to developing heat exhaustion and potential heatstroke.
+We have no idea just how hot it was in that car or what the dog's internal temperature was at that point.
+However, it's clear that the dog was too hot and well on his way to developing heat exhaustion and potential heatstroke.

 Heatstroke Risk During Travel

-Travel — be it by car, RV, plane — can put your pet at risk for suffering from heatstroke.
+Travel — be it by car, RV, or plane — can put your pet at risk of suffering from heatstroke.
 The dangers are present both during the journey and even once you arrive at your destination.
 Be aware that your pet may need time to acclimate to the temperatures and humidity levels at your final destination.

 If you’re traveling by air and planning to put your pet in the plane’s cargo hold, read this article to help prepare for the best plane travel possible.

-Heatstroke During Exercise, Play or Even Walks With Dogs
+Heatstroke During Exercise, Play, or Even Walks With Dogs

 Just like us, dogs generate heat when they play and exercise.
 Unlike us, however, dogs cannot sweat to cool their body.
 They mainly depend on panting to get rid of excessive heat.
 Dogs will not “police themselves” on warm days.
 They will play and play until they collapse.